Mosasaurus: Mediterranean Tethys

 The Mediterranean Tethys during the Maastrichtian stage was located in what is now Europe, Africa, and the Middle East.
 In recent studies, the confirmation of paleogeographical affinities extended this range to areas across the Atlantic including Brazil and the East Coast state of New Jersey.
 It is geographically subdivided into two biogeographic provinces that respectively include the northern and southern Tethyan margins.
 The two mosasaurs Mosasaurus and Prognathodon appear to have been the dominant taxa, being widespread and ecologically diversified throughout the seaway.

 The northern Tethyan margin was located around the paleolatitudes of 30–40°N, consisting of what is now the European continent, Turkey, and New Jersey.
 At the time, Europe was a scattering of islands with most of the modern continental landmass being underwater.
 The margin provided a warm-temperate climate with habitats dominated by mosasaurs and sea turtles.
-M. hoffmannii and Prognathodon sectorius were the dominant species in the northern province.
+M. hoffmanni and Prognathodon sectorius were the dominant species in the northern province.
 In certain areas such as Belgium, other Mosasaurus species like M. lemonnieri were instead the dominant species, where its occurrences greatly outnumber those of other large mosasaurs.
 Other mosasaurs found in the European side of the northern Tethyan margin include smaller genera such as Halisaurus, Plioplatecarpus, and Platecarpus; the shell-crusher Carinodens; and larger mosasaurs of similar trophic levels including Tylosaurus bernardi and four other species of Prognathodon.
 Sea turtles such as Allopleuron hoffmanni and Glyptochelone suickerbuycki were also prevalent in the area and other marine reptiles including indeterminate elasmosaurs have been occasionally found.
 Marine reptile assemblages in the New Jersey region of the province are generally equivalent with those in Europe; the mosasaur faunae are quite similar but exclude M. lemonnieri, Carinodens, Tylosaurus, and certain species of Halisaurus and Prognathodon.
 In addition, they exclusively feature M. conodon, Halisaurus platyspondylus and Prognathodon rapax.
 Many types of sharks such as Squalicorax, Cretalamna, Serratolamna, and sand sharks, as well as bony fish such as Cimolichthys, the saber-toothed herring Enchodus, and the swordfish-like Protosphyraena are represented in the northern Tethyan margin.